-- Reinstating the annual inflation-based increase for the Pell Grant award. - Transferring funding to the Pell Grant to raise the maximum award amount for students if programs are cut or eliminated because of efforts to simplify financial aid programming. - Establishing a second round of institution-based experiments to provide access to Pell Grants for eligible students participating in dual enrollment programs. - Increasing affordability for dual enrollment students to reduce time to graduation and overall costs.
+- Reinstating the annual inflation-based increase for the Pell Grant award. - Establishing a second round of institution-based experiments to provide access to Pell Grants for eligible students participating in dual enrollment programs. - Increasing affordability for dual enrollment students to reduce time to graduation and overall costs. - Exploring opportunities to make Pell Grants available to incarcerated individuals in federal and state penal institutions.